StephWolter/PeterbestSellers/README.md

 ### Databricks
 * Used DataBricks as a group to collaborate on processing Open Library big data
-        * Became unmanageable for teamwork, perhaps due to the set up
+  1) Became unmanageable for teamwork, perhaps due to the set up
-        * Team had to fight for resources, running script took long times
+  2) Team had to fight for resources, running script took long times
-        * Issues sharing files and tables.
+  3) Issues sharing files and tables.
 * Used DataBricks individually to process and run models
-        * Used Jupyter-notebook to create parquet files
+  1) Used Jupyter-notebook to create parquet files
-        * Was able to seamlessly integrate csv, parquet, and text files.
+  2) Was able to seamlessly integrate csv, parquet, and text files.
-        * Ran big data (27 mill rows) in a range from seconds - 10 minutes.
+  3) Ran big data (27 mill rows) in a range from seconds - 10 minutes.
 * Adapted some libraries; does not work well with sklearn so had to switch to pyspark
 * Libraries imported:
-        * from pyspark.sql.functions import col, when, split, length, substring, expr, regexp_extract, upper, size, lower
-        * from sklearn.model_selection import train_test_split
-        * import pandas as pd
-        * from sklearn.metrics import accuracy_score
-        * from pyspark.sql import SparkSession
-        * from pyspark.ml.feature import VectorAssembler, StringIndexer, OneHotEncoder
-        * from pyspark.ml.classification import LogisticRegression
-        * from pyspark.ml.evaluation import BinaryClassificationEvaluator, MulticlassClassificationEvaluator
-        * from pyspark.ml import Pipeline
-        * from pyspark.ml.classification import LogisticRegression

 ### Jupyter Notebook: Role of Jupyter Notebook in the project; contribution to initial data exploration, data cleaning, and prototyping machine learning models.
 List of key Python libraries used: